jadecobra/python_tdd_exercises/source/index.rst

 My recommendation is to

 * start with :doc:`How to create a Test Driven Development Environment </how_to/create_tdd_environment>` because it is required by every chapter
-* type out the code portions as you go through any chapter - do not copy and paste
+* type out the code portions as you go through any chapter without copying and pasting the code
 * repeat a chapter you like until you can do it from memory
 * try recreating the tests from memory or write new tests for a concept you are working on
-* try to write solutions with only the tests from the :ref:`tests and solutions` sections
+* try to write solutions using only the tests from the :ref:`tests and solutions` sections as your guide
 * try adding tests for any ideas you get as you go through a chapter
+* you can also go through the :ref:`how-tos` section sequentially

+If you prefer videos, there is one for each chapter at `<https://www.youtube.com/@JacobItegboje>`_

 .. _how-tos: